 We're going take 3 illustrations.

-(1) went to a the very rich.
+(1) Jesus went to a Mafia home, exclusively for the very rich.

 It was one of these special homes built on the outside of a city, usually, you know, with special turrets around, special designs, special roof, and great big fence.
 You could tell immediately, this was not a rich person-- this was a super-rich person!
 This man must be so rich there was no way he could have gotten all that money honestly.
 So he must have some connections with the Mafia or something like that.
 And we find Jesus going into that home.
 The ordinary people didn't go in that home.
-There were just those rich people that belonged to that particular club and cli together.
+There were just those rich people that belonged to that particular club and clique together.
 And Jesus held a Bible study for them.
 And some of them got saved.

-(2) .
+(2) Jesus went into the home of a liberal theologian.

 We find Jesus having another Bible study.
 This time we see Him having a Bible study in a home of some liberal theologians.
 Did you know there were liberal theologians?
 Let me tell you about them.
 Jesus was having a Bible study with theologians who didn't believe in life after death, who didn't believe in heaven or hell, who didn't believe in angels, and Jesus had a special Bible study for them.
 The ordinary people didn't come.
 They were not there It was a unique Bible study.

 Let me tell you about my Daddy and his church.
-The pastor of my Daddy's church d not believe in life after death.
+The pastor of my Daddy's church did not believe in life after death.
 He believes this is all there is.
 The associate pastor of my Daddy's church is a homosexual.
 Are you surprised that my Daddy is in hell today?
 But it hurts, it hurts.
 I'm not surprised, but it hurts every time I think about it.

+(3) Jesus went into a regular home where they invited neighbors and friends.

-(3) We see Jesus again having a Bible study, this time in the home of ordinary people.
+We see Jesus again having a Bible study, this time in the home of ordinary people.
 And we read there that those people went out and invited their neighbors, and their friends to come as well.

 So, Jesus had Bible studies, and He set that example for us to follow Him.